 - Develop a comprehensive response policy.
 Campuses are encouraged to engage a variety of stakeholders in developing and adopting a comprehensive policy to address sexual violence on campus.
 This comprehensive policy will be survivor-centered while respecting the rights of the accused.

 - Adopt a survivor-centered response.
 By developing a response centered on survivors’ needs, such as providing confidential advisors, campuses can strengthen student trust in campus systems and processes.

-Best For: High school and college students with a STEMM (science, technology, engineering, mathematics and medicine) focus
+Best For: High school and college students with a STEM (science, technology, engineering, and mathematics) focus

-Description: Choose Ohio First (COF) Scholarships are available to recruit Ohio residents into designated COF STEMM and STEMM education programs in Ohio’s colleges and universities.
-STEMM and STEMM education programs that have been designated as COF programs have committed to implementing strategies and initiatives to recruit and ensure academic success for COF Scholars enrolled in the program.
+Description: Choose Ohio First (COF) Scholarships are available to recruit Ohio residents into designated COF STEM and STEM education programs in Ohio’s colleges and universities.
+STEM and STEM education programs that have been designated as COF programs have committed to implementing strategies and initiatives to recruit and ensure academic success for COF Scholars enrolled in the program.

-- Choose Ohio First provides scholarship opportunities for students looking to pursue a STEMM career.
+- Choose Ohio First provides scholarship opportunities for students looking to pursue a STEM career.